Puff, the Magic Dragon: Lyrics

 The lyrics for "Puff, the Magic Dragon" are based on a 1959 poem by Leonard Lipton, then a 19-year-old Cornell University student.
-Lipton drew inspiration from Ogden Nash's poem "The Tale of Custard the Dragon".
+Lipton drew inspiration from Ogden Nash's 1936 poem "The Tale of Custard the Dragon".

-The song tells the story of an immortal dragon named Puff and his playmate, Jackie Paper, as they embark on adventures in the fictional county of Honalee.
+The song tells the story of an immortal dragon named Puff and his playmate, Jackie Paper, as they embark on adventures in the fictional land of Honalee.
 As time passes, Jackie matures and abandons his childhood games, leaving Puff sad and alone.

 Lipton, who was acquainted with Peter Yarrow through a mutual friend at Cornell, used Yarrow's typewriter to commit his poem to paper.
 He forgot about it until years later, when a friend informed him that Yarrow was seeking him out to properly credit him for the lyrics.
 Upon reconnecting, Yarrow shared half of the songwriting credit with Lipton, who received royalties for the song until his death in 2022.
-Yarrow later died in 2025.
+Yarrow died in 2025.

 In later performances, Yarrow changed the line "A dragon lives forever, but not so little boys" to the more inclusive "A dragon lives forever, but not so girls and boys".
 The original poem included a stanza about Puff finding a new playmate, but this was not incorporated into the song.